- Getting there and getting around

 Boowinda Gorge—18.4km return (5–6 hours) Class 4

 Rock-hop into this sculpted side-gorge, 100m upstream of Cathedral Cave.
 The first kilometre of this boulder-strewn gorge is the most spectacular.

 Big Bend camping area—19.4km return (7–8 hours) Class 4

-- check the Park Alerts section of this website for current information on tracks and conditions.
+Walkers should familiarise themselves with the area before attempting an extended walk and check the Park alerts section of this website for current information on tracks and conditions.

 Refer to staying safe for more information on safe walking in the gorge.

 The Carnarvon Great Walk is an 87km remote circuit walk that leads up and out of Carnarvon Gorge and across the rugged plateaus and valleys of the Consuelo Tableland and the Mount Moffatt section of Carnarvon National Park.
 Permits and campsite bookings are required.

 Picnic and day-use areas